Jessa Crispin: Literary career

 Crispin began her literary career as publishing outsider who started her blog Bookslut on the side while working at Planned Parenthood in Austin, Texas.
 She eventually came to support herself by writing and editing the site full-time.
 Bookslut ran for 14 years, with the last issue announced in May 2016.
 Bookslut received mentions in many national and international newspapers, including The New York Times Book Review and The Washington Post.

-In 2005 Crispin kept a diary about her work on books for The Guardian.
+In 2005, Crispin kept a diary about her work on books for The Guardian.
 Crispin had a regular column in the online cultural journal The Smart Set, published by Drexel University.
 She was a book critic for NPR and contributor to PBS's Need to Know.
 She has written for the New York Times, the Washington Post, Chicago Sun-Times and The Globe and Mail, among other publications.
 She wrote the afterword to Melville House Books' reissue of Heinrich Böll's Billiards at Half-Past Nine.

 Personal life

-In 2018, Crispin married Nicolás Rodríguez Melo, partly in order to sponsor his visa, and interviewed him for her Public Intellectual podcast about the performance of masculinity and femininity.
+In 2018, Crispin married with boyfriend Nicolás Rodríguez Melo, partly in order to sponsor his visa, and interviewed him for her Public Intellectual podcast about the performance of masculinity and femininity.
 She has criticized married women in the past: "Marriage’s history is about treating women as property, and by being married you’re legitimising that history."